ImageMagick v6 Examples --

 PHP using Shell Commands

-The best source of information on using this technique is the IM forum user 'Bonzo' and his web site RubbleWebs.
+The best source of specific information on using this technique is the IM forum user Bonzo and his web site RubbleWebs.

-So the first thing we need to do is try and find and run the 'convert' command.
+So the first thing we need to do is try and find the "convert" command on the system, what version is installed, and the environment the PHP is running.

 <?php